firstname.lastname@example.org | 202-939-3380

 firstname.lastname@example.org | 202-939-3381

 Joe joined the Washington AIDS Partnership in June 2018.
 As the Program Associate, he assists with grantmaking, fundraising, and other programmatic activities.
 Originally from northern New Jersey, Joe graduated from Georgetown University in 2016 with bachelors’ degrees in applied math and creative writing.
 Before joining the Washington AIDS Partnership, Joe served as a Health Corps member here in Washington, DC, working at Joseph’s House, a hospice and respite home for folks with late-stage AIDS and cancer.

-In his free time, Joe enjoys writing screenplays and reading any and all the queer fiction he can find.
+In his free time, Joe enjoys writing screenplays and reading any and all queer fiction he can find.

-PrEP for Women Project Coordinator
+PrEP for Women Program Manager